agabek-ov/ARU_AI_module/README.md

 and eat the greenfly.
 Otherwise, the ladybird moves according  to  the  same  rules  as  the  greenfly.
 Note  that  a  ladybird  cannot eat  other ladybirds.

 Breed.
-If a ladybirdsurvives for eighttime steps, then at the end of the time step it will spawn off another ladybird in the same manner as the greenfly.
+If a ladybird survives for eight time steps, then at the end of the time step it will spawn off another ladybird in the same manner as the greenfly.

 Starve.
 If  a  ladybird  has  not  eaten  a  greenfly  within  the  last  three  time  steps,  then  at the  end  of  the  third  time